telstra/MessagingAPI-SDK-python/README.md

 CONFIG.tls_client_secret = '<client secret>'
 ```

+This should be done before any interactions requiring authentication, such as
+sending a SMS.

 ## Subscription

 A subscription gives you a dedicated mobile number tied to an application.
 For